nhatthanhtran/chess_colab_2022/README.md

 .venv\Scripts\activate
 ```

-Do this before you start working on the project to make sure only the correct packages are installed.
+Do this before you start working on or installing the project to make sure only the correct packages are installed.

 ## To do a temporary editable development install